jprodriguez33/supply-chain-diff/README.md

 Even so, for anything you genuinely suspect is compromised, run the audit inside a disposable sandbox (container or VM) as defense in depth.

-## License

-See [LICENSE](LICENSE).
-(The included template is MIT — replace the placeholder year/name, or swap for whatever license you prefer.)